 At the bottom of our checklist, we added another color block where we placed the company URL.
 This can be a LIVE link, meaning a user can click on the URL and be taken directly to your website, video or wherever you choose to direct them.
 This makes it easier for the user and is a great way to engage and provide them with more content.

 Design Tip: To create a PDF in Canva with LIVE links, first add your link into the Canva document, then when you go to download the PDF, make sure to select the file type "PDF Print".
 Once you've done that, you can download the pages you want and the links you've included will remain LIVE.

 5 / checklist header image

-On page two, which is the actual checklist, we chose another image from Haute Chocolate's Nutrition collection.
+On page two, which is the actual checklist, we chose another image from Haute Stock's Nutrition collection.
 This photo fit in the space comfortably, allowing us to see the different items that resonated with the topic.

 Design Tip: The image on top does not have to be very big, it can be smaller, depending on how much content you have and are including on your checklist or worksheet.
 Make sure the photo relates to the topic of your content.

 Consistency is important, so we made sure to cut out a place for the document title and company name on the checklist as well.

 Design Tip: You want your company name and title to be easy for the user to read, so they know what they are looking at and who it came from at a glance.